jamesnolanverran/C_dictionary/README.md

 ---
 ### Todos
 - 'index unstable' deletion option for data array with no invalid slots.
-- dict_init() - optional function to allow for user specified initial allocation, load factor, and other settings.
+- dict_init() - optional function to allow for user specified initial allocation, load factor, alignment, and other settings.
 - option to allow users to use a hashing function of their choice.